spinbench/spinbench/README.md

 ![](assets/main_figure.png)

 SPIN‑Bench is an open‑source benchmark that probes the **strategic planning** and **social‑reasoning** abilities of contemporary language models.
 It unifies a diverse suite of games—from *Tic‑Tac‑Toe* and *Connect 4* to *Chess*, *Hanabi*, and *Diplomacy*—together with ground‑truth solvers, flexible prompting, and end-to-end evaluation.

 Researchers can effortlessly:

 * **Pit LLMs against optimal solvers** (e.g. Stockfish, perfect‑play Connect 4) to gauge raw tactical strength.
 * **Stage multi‑agent LLM battles** via simple JSON configs—assign one model to multiple players or ensembles.
 * **Customize reasoning** with JSON hooks (forced‑reasoning, history replay, future speculation, code generation).
 * **Score reasoning chains** to examine how models plan, reflect, and adapt over time.

-With SPIN‑Bench’s plug‑and‑play agents, configurable pipelines, and rich analytics, you can probe every facet of LLM strategic and social intelligence—end to end.
+With SPIN‑Bench's plug‑and‑play agents, configurable pipelines, and rich analytics, you can probe every facet of LLM strategic and social intelligence—end to end.

 ---